hpe-dev-incubator/hpe-dev-portal/content/blog/get-started-with-prometheus-and-grafana-on-docker-with-hpe-storage-array-exporter.md

 # Run Grafana and Build Your First Dashboard

-In this tutorial we'll just use the built-in dashboards and plugins that comes with Grafana.
+In this tutorial we'll just use the built-in dashboards and plugins that come with Grafana.
 Accessing Grafana is mainly done through the intuitive web UI found on port 3000.
 Let's start it up:

 ```markdown
 docker run --rm -d --name grafana \